grimmelm/nft/nftlaw.md

 [work](https://www.law.cornell.edu/uscode/text/17/103) -- she needs Bob's
 permission.
 She can get it in one of two ways.
 Either she can buy the copyright outright from Bob -- a **transfer** of ownership -- or Bob can retain the copyright and give Alice a **license** to make the movie.
-The diffrence is that if Alice becomes the new owner via transfer, she can now decide whether to authorize other uses, like graphic novels and action figures.
+The difference is that if Alice becomes the new owner via transfer, she can now decide whether to authorize other uses, like graphic novels and action figures.
 If Bob merely gives Alice a license, he retains the authority to decide how else to use (or